-Building Healthy Habits in 6 Easy Steps
+How To Build Healthy Habits in 6 Steps

 Lifestyle Habits are like a heavy flywheel

 Lifestyles take a lot of energy to get going, but once moving, they are hard to stop.
 This is what makes a balanced lifestyle the holy grail of health—once established, it only takes a small amount of energy to maintain.
-An unhealthy action then becomes like a random impediment to the flywheel—the unplanned event (say a happy hour, office dessert, or 3rd cup of coffee) may jolt the system and temporarily cause the wheel to slow, but it won’t kill momentum and soon enough, your flywheel will be right back to its usual speed.
+An unhealthy action then becomes like a random impediment to the flywheel—the unplanned event (say a happy hour, office dessert, or 3rd cup of coffee) may wobble the system and temporarily cause the wheel to slow, but it won’t derail the momentum and soon enough, your flywheel will be right back to its usual speed.

-Once going, lifestyles are our path of least resistance—a series of actions that require the least amount of thought and energy (stress) to perform.
+Once going, our lifestyles are our desired series of actions that require the least amount of thought and energy (stress) to perform.
 This presents a catch-22, however.
 Trying to change our lifestyle introduces stress to our daily life (in the form of the effort required to consciously make better, healthier decisions) and stress is something we have been hardwired to avoid (RUN from the stressful sabertooth tiger trying to eat you!).
 The exact benefit of what makes a lifestyle so sustainable also makes it incredibly hard to change.
 But in order to lead a happier, healthier life, we must be fierce and put in the work necessary to change our habits and nurture our lifestyles.
 Exactly how we do that can be the difference between success and failure.

 How To Build Healthy Habits